 - Always keep your medication secure in the bottle with the child-proof cap.
 Lock it away if possible.
 Keep it in a high place, out of reach of other people, especially children.
 Do not keep it in easy-to-access places like the fridge.

 - Think about who you need to tell about your medication, so you can keep yourself and anyone at home safe.

 Please have a chat with us if you have any worries at all.
 We’re here to help you stay safe.
-Click here to get advice from our online team.
+Speak to a member of our online team.

 It’s really important that you store your medication safely.
-It could cause serious harm or even be fatal if someone else takes it, especially children.
+It could cause serious harm or even be fatal if someone else take all or part of it it, especially children.
 If you don’t have a lockable storage box, please speak to anyone at your service and we can give you one.

 Naloxone is an emergency medication that can reverse the effects of an overdose.
 It works on methadone and buprenorphine.
 Some of our services can give you nasal naloxone spray, especially if you’re worried about having children at home.

 If you don’t have a naloxone kit, or yours has expired, please give your local service a call.
 We can give naloxone training over the phone.
 We may also be able to deliver a naloxone kit to you if you can’t collect one from a service or pharmacy.
 You can find numbers for all Change Grow Live services using our ‘find a service’ page.

 We are in regular contact with the manufacturers of the medication we prescribe, making sure we are always up to date with current stock levels.
 Our manufacturers have assured us that there will be enough methadone for everyone who needs it to continue their treatment and stay safe.